-The CTM KL2 Mentored Clinical and Translational Research Scholar Program is designed for individuals who need additional training including mentorship to achieve their research career goals.
+The CTM Clinical Scholars Program is designed for individuals who need additional training including mentorship to achieve their research career goals.
 It is anticipated that all trainees will take appropriate formal courses, (with or without the master's degree), regularly meet with scientific and career/humanistic mentors, and seek additional training to achieve their research and career goals.

-In addition, it is anticipated that KL2 Scholars will participate in workshops, research forums, and practicums.
+In addition, it is anticipated that Scholars will participate in workshops, research forums, and practicums.
 Individuals of exceptional scholarship and aptitude toward critical thinking, who show great promise, and are committed to pursuing a rigorous research training and career development program, are invited to apply.
-Those from a wide range of academic disciplines and from diverse backgrounds including underrepresented minorities, disadvantaged and disabled individuals are encouraged to apply.
+Those from a wide range of academic disciplines and from diverse backgrounds including underrepresented minorities, disadvantaged and disabled individuals are encouraged to apply

 - Have explicit support and commitment from their Department Chair(s) or Center Director(s), to provide:

 - At least 75 percent (faculty) or 40 hours/week (fellows) protected time for two years;

 - Funding for the candidate's salary and fringes during this time (to the extent not supported by funding sources available to the Center for Translational Medicine (see details in RFA under "Financial Support");

 - Be committed to participate in the Program in a focused, active manner for 2 years and devote 75 percent of time and effort to its completion.

 - Be committed to a clinical translational science research career.

 - Be appointed as a clinical research fellow, junior faculty, or resident at UT Southwestern or one of our CTSA partner institutions.

 - Have a terminal research or health-professional doctoral degree.